 Implications for Defense Contractors

-Now that the CMMC Programmatic Rule (CFR 32) has been published to the Federal Register, defense contractors must take immediate steps to ensure compliance.
-The published final rule will become effective 60 days from October 15, 2024, the date the rule was published to the Federal Register.
-This will allow C3PAOs to begin performing CMMC assessments without the Defense Industrial Base Cybersecurity Assessment Center (DIBCAC).
+Now that the CMMC Programmatic Rule (CFR 32) has been published to the Federal Register and went into effect on December 16, 2024, defense contractors must take immediate steps to ensure compliance.
+This allows C3PAOs granted reauthorization to commence CMMC Level 2 certification assessments and issue Level 2 certificates of CMMC Status without the Defense Industrial Base Cybersecurity Assessment Center (DIBCAC).
 The following actions are recommended for all contractors within the defense supply chain:

 - Evaluate Current Cybersecurity Practices: Contractors should conduct a thorough assessment of their existing cybersecurity posture to determine which CMMC level applies to their operations.